Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 They have planters that they auction off.

-Normally these things will go for anywhere around 70 to 80 bucks a pot and then they auction them off.
+Normally these things will go for anywhere around 70 to 80 bucks a pot.

 Pat is a former state legislator.

-And Trigby, you went around, of course, with John McCain, one of our great veterans of all time.
+And Trigvie, you went around, of course, with John McCain, one of our great veterans of all time.

 You worked for him, not just here, but around the world.

-I'd like to ask each of you what this weekend, remembering the fallen and Pat, particularly as you represented areas, what this weekend means to you, your members of it.
+I'd like to ask each of you what this weekend, remembering the fallen and Pat, particularly as you represented areas, what this weekend means to you, your remembrances of it?

-It's it reminds me from my time there that I wish more people Had had reason to or would make reason to Take part in some of these ceremonies a lot of these smaller communities They just do either a short parade or a short memorial service, you know in a local town park or something like that and to again hear the the stories of sacrifice to remember that these were these were
+uh had had reason to or would make reason to take part in some of these ceremonies a lot of these smaller communities they just do either a short parade or a short memorial service uh you know in in a local town uh park or or something like that and to again hear the the stories of sacrifice to remember that these were these were

 actual names, actual people in your hometown.